 We’ve seen firsthand what a toxic culture can do to a company and a corporate career.
-A grassroots movement to expose sexual harassment and assault in the workplace has taken aim at major executives and politicians and, in many cases, taken them down.
-Uber CEO Travis Kalanick.
-Hollywood heavyweight Harvey Weinstein.
-Rep. John Conyers.
-Sen. Al Franken.
-Charlie Rose.
-Matt Lauer.
-Garrison Keillor.
+A grassroots movement to expose sexual harassment and assault in the workplace has taken aim at major executives and politicians.
+In many cases, it has taken them down.
+The list includes: Uber CEO Travis Kalanick, Hollywood heavyweight Harvey Weinstein, Rep. John Conyers, Sen. Al Franken, Charlie Rose, Matt Lauer, Garrison Keillor, and more.

 The companies they’ve worked for have been left to pick up the pieces and rebuild their brand – ensuring the public that the apple fell very, very far from the tree.

 It begs the question: How can you protect your company from such scandals?
 The answer lies in a strong, inclusive culture — and leaders who get it.

 I’ve seen this firsthand throughout my 20-year career in energy – the sector that is one of the worst when it comes gender inclusivity.
 Ok, second to worst.

 But the diversity gap isn’t unique to the energy sector.
 The Women in the Workplace study, a collaborative effort between Lean In and McKinsey & Company, found that one in five C-suite executives is a woman.
 One in 30 is a woman of color.